NEW DANCE INSTRUCTOR 2015-17: Melisa Smith

 Starting at age four, Jennifer began learning Mexican Folklorico dance.
 "The dance group, along with El Centro Hispano Center, has introduced me to some really amazing people and most importantly has given me strong ties within the Hispanic community here in Durango, feels like family".

 "In 2005, I started attending Fort Lewis College.
 Being a new mom, a wife, and student was at times very challenging, but very rewarding".
-Graduating with a degree in Communications in December 2008, Jennifer worked in Durango before joining the FLC radio station as KDUR Office manager.
+Graduating with a degree in Communications in December 2008, Jennifer worked in Durango before joining the FLC radio station as KDUR Office manager, and is now the Office coordinator of the President Office at FLC.

 "Having these great opportunities to give students another way to see Mexico and the rich culture that it offers".
 Sharing her experience for Mexican Folkloric dance is what she does best as she helps others explore Mexican folkloric dance and its heritage through lectures, music, dance demonstrations and lessons.